-In Year 9 all students will have the opportunity to continue their language studies.
-In the Languages Learning Area, students will continue to practise and build upon the language concepts learned in Years 7 and 8.
-They will study the language, culture and customs of the target countries.
+Indonesia is our closest overseas neighbour.
+Learning Indonesian language can lead to more effective communication.
+Indonesia also has close trade links and business opportunities for Western Australians.
+Students studying Indonesian will continue to practise and build upon the language concepts learned in Years 7 and 8.
+They will study the language, culture and customs of Indonesia.